[[updated December 15, 2016]]

 Hashtags serve many purposes on Twitter.
 They can add humor to a post, put more information into the tweet in fewer characters, or create an emotional connection.

-Hashtags in Twitter are not just there to add humor or inspire comedians.
+Hashtags in Twitter are not just there to add humor or inspire comedians however.
 They also serve a purpose by connecting threads of conversation.
 Every hashtag on Twitter is a clickable link that allows you to see the posts of other people using that tag.
 It can help you be found in Twitter searches.
-And it can also work collectively to help certain topics trend on Twitter, bringing even more attention (great for groups, conference organizers, and thought leaders).
+The hashtag can also work collectively to help certain topics trend on Twitter.
+Trending hashtags bring even more attention to the topic (great for groups, conference organizers, and thought leaders).

 The “How Many” Question about Twitter Hashtags

 Unlike on Instagram, where more hashtags are usually better, there is a sweet spot on Twitter.
 Research shows that tweets with hashtags get twice as much engagement, but tweets with three or more hashtags get 21% less engagement.
 Part of this is due to Twitter’s 140 character limit on tweets.
 Reading a whole string of nothing but hashtags is hard to read at best.